Dracula (1924 play)

 In the revised story, Abraham Van Helsing investigates the mysterious illness of a young woman, Lucy Seward, with the help of her father and fiancé.
 He discovers she is the victim of Count Dracula, a powerful vampire who is feeding on her blood.
 The men follow one of Dracula's servants to the vampire's hiding place, where they kill him with a stake to the heart.

 The revised version of the play went on a national tour of the United States and replaced the original version in London.
 It influenced many subsequent adaptations, including the popular 1931 film adaptation starring Lugosi.
 A 1977 Broadway revival featured art designs by Edward Gorey and starred Frank Langella.
-It won the Tony Award for Best Revival and led to another movie version, also starring Langella.
+It won the Tony Award for Best Revival and led to another film version, also starring Langella.

 History

 Background

 The Irish author Bram Stoker wrote the novel Dracula while working as a manager for Henry Irving's Lyceum Theatre in London; he continued to work for Irving after it was published in May 1897.
 Stoker secured his theatrical rights to the story that same month by holding a staged reading at the Lyceum; this hasty adaptation was never performed again.
 In 1899, Hamilton Deane, a young Irish actor whose family owned an estate next to one belonging to Stoker's father, joined Irving's company.
 In the early 1920s, after both Irving and Stoker had died, Deane founded his own theatrical troupe, the Hamilton Deane Company.
 He began working on a theatrical version of Dracula in 1923, and in 1924 he secured the permission of Stoker's widow Florence to stage an authorized adaptation.
-At the time, Florence Stoker was engaged in a copyright dispute with the German film studio Prana Film over the movie Nosferatu, which adapted the plot of Dracula without authorization, and she needed the money from the play royalties.
+At the time, Florence Stoker was engaged in a copyright dispute with the German film studio Prana Film over the film Nosferatu, which adapted the plot of Dracula without authorization, and she needed the money from the play royalties.
 Deane's play was the first dramatization authorized by Stoker's estate.

 Original production

-To stage the production, Deane was required to submit the completed script to the Lord Chamberlain for a license under the Theatres Act of 1843.
+To stage the production, Deane was required to submit the completed script to the Lord Chamberlain for a license under the Theatres Act 1843 (6 & 7 Vict. c.
+68).
 The play was censored to limit violence – for example, the count's death could not be shown to the audience – but was approved on 15 May 1924.

-Deane's Dracula premiered on 5 August 1924 at the Grand Theatre in Derby, England.
+Deane's Dracula premiered on 15 May 1924 at the Grand Theatre in Derby, England.
 Deane had originally intended to play the title role himself but opted for the role of Van Helsing.
 This production toured England for three years before settling in London, where it opened at the Little Theatre in the Adelphi on 14 February 1927.
 It later transferred to the Duke of York's Theatre and then the Prince of Wales Theatre to accommodate larger audiences.